Makkssimka/velo_mir/wp-content/plugins/real-media-library-lite/README.txt

 === Go PRO of Real Media Library ===

-You will download the free version of this plugin, which **contains all the core features and the ability to create up to 10 folders**.
+You will download the free version of this plugin, which **contains all the core features and the ability to create unlimited main folders**.

-Our PRO version offers even more useful features and unlimited folders to help you manage your media library in WordPress. [**Learn more about the PRO version.**](https://devowl.io/go/codecanyon/real-media-library?source=wordpress-org-description)
+Our PRO version offers even more useful features and subfolders to help you manage your media library in WordPress. [**Learn more about the PRO version.**](https://devowl.io/go/real-media-library?source=wordpress-org-description)

 == Installation ==